 RT, or re-twitting, simply means to repost someone else’s post, because it could add value to your followers.
 My suggestion is to sit back and observe for the first week.
 Spend at least thirty minutes to an hour on Twitter.
 Read and explore some of the links.
 Eventually you will get the hang of it.
 And please do not RT without look at what it is.
 You never want to get caught promoting or pushing something you do not agree with.

-RT looks like this:
+RT looks like the image on your right.

 What should you post?